 Months ago I decided to share these recipes, staples of a Tuscan repertoire, analyzing the ingredients and the process with plenty of details so that, if you want, you’ll be able to include them into your collection and make Tuscan cooking your signature style.

 You can dress it up for a dinner party: serve a slice of warm apple cake with a scoop of vanilla gelato, a cloud of whipped cream or a drizzle of custard.
 Wrap in foil a slice of cake for a school break or an office break.
 Bake the olive oil apple cake on a Sunday and enjoy it for breakfast on the first days of the week with a strong coffee or a cappuccino.
 Keep a slice of cake for an afternoon tea: you don’t need to set a table with china and a lace tablecloth.
 Choose your favourite tea, brew it and have a well-deserved break with a slice of cake.

 Extra virgin olive oil.

 This is my favourite ingredient, something that in my book deserves a little investment as it can completely uplift your cooking.
 I cook with extra virgin olive oil, fry with it, bake with it.
-If you don’t feel like using extra virgin olive oil you can substitute it with a cold pressed sunflower seed oil or a rice oil, which have definitely a more delicate taste.
+If you don’t feel like using extra virgin olive oil you can substitute it with a cold-pressed sunflower seed oil or rice oil, which have definitely a more delicate taste.